flatironinstitute/FMM3D/docs/install.rst

 Custom library compilation options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the library is compiled in the easy-to-install mode (i.e.
+In the (default) easy-to-install version,
-single threaded and without using the optimized direct evaluation
+the library is compiled  without using the optimized direct evaluation kernels
-kernels).
+or multi-threading.

-In order to enable multi-threaded, append ``OMP=ON`` to the make task.
+In order to enable multi-threading, append ``OMP=ON`` to the make task.

 In order to use the optimized direct evaluation kernels (this
-automatically turns on multithreaded as well), append ``FAST_KER=ON`` to
+automatically turns on multithreading as well), append ``FAST_KER=ON`` to
 the make task.

 All of these different libraries are